 John Kissingford, head coach of Ouray Swordplay, has fenced since high school.
 He studied with Maitre Michel Sebastiani, a French Olympian and US Olympic coach, for four years at Princeton University, where he was varsity team captain.
 He has coached at Harvard University, Choate Rosemary Hall, Mesa State College, Denver Fencing Center, and various other clubs.
-An "A" rated foil fencer, John has won gold in US national tournaments in Veteran, Vet-40, and Vet Team events.
-His team, "Wildlife Fencing," was the 2018 and 2015 national veteran foil champion and 2017 and 2016 runner-up.
-John has represented USA in international competition, placing 14th at the 2017 Veteran World Fencing Championships in Maribor, Slovenia, and helping the US vet foil team to a 4th place finish; in 2018 he will fence at the Vet Worlds in Italy.
+John has won gold in US national tournaments in Veteran, Vet-40, and Vet Team events.
+His team, "Wildlife Fencing," was the 2019, 2018, and 2015 national veteran foil champion and 2017 and 2016 runner-up.
+John has represented USA in international competition, placing 14th at the 2017 Veteran World Fencing Championships in Maribor, Slovenia, and helping the US vet foil team to a 4th place finish; in 2018 he fenced at the Vet Worlds in Italy.
 He fences a little epee as well.
 In his spare time, he teaches English at Ouray High School.